Setting Queue Configurations in Event Portal

 Queue Configuration Example

-with default values for all parameters.
+with default values for all properties.

 { "queueName" : "samplequeue", "accessType" : "exclusive", "consumerAckPropagationEnabled" : true, "deadMsgQueue" : "#DEAD_MSG_QUEUE", "deliveryCountEnabled" : false, "deliveryDelay" : 0, "eventBindCountThreshold": { "clearPercent": 60, "setPercent": 80 }, "eventMsgSpoolUsageThreshold": { "clearPercent": 18, "setPercent": 25 }, "eventRejectLowPriorityMsgLimitThreshold": { "clearPercent": 60, "setPercent": 80 }, "maxBindCount": 1000, "maxDeliveredUnackedMsgsPerFlow": 10000, "maxMsgSize": 10000000, "maxMsgSpoolUsage": 5000, "maxRedeliveryCount": 0, "maxTtl": 0, "partitionCount": 0, "partitionRebalanceDelay": 5, "partitionRebalanceMaxHandoffTime": 3, "redeliveryDelayEnabled": false, "redeliveryDelayInitialInterval": 1000, "redeliveryDelayMaxInterval": 64000, "redeliveryDelayMultiplier": 200, "redeliveryEnabled": true, "rejectLowPriorityMsgEnabled": false, "rejectLowPriorityMsgLimit": 0, "rejectMsgToSenderOnDiscardBehavior": "when-queue-enabled", "respectMsgPriorityEnabled": false, "respectTtlEnabled": false }